takezoe/gitmesh/README.md

 - Controller server

   This is a front server of distributed-git-server cluster.
-It manages repository servers and receive requests from git clients and proxy these requests to appropriate repository servers.
+It manages repository servers and proxy requests fron git clientsto appropriate repository servers.
 We can make redundant it by setup multiple instances with a load balancer.

 - Repository server